Quick Answer

 - 1 TB of OneDrive storage per user

-To qualify, your organisation must hold recognised charitable status with the Charity Commission (England & Wales), OSCR (Scotland), or the Charity Commission for Northern Ireland.
-Connection Technologies can assist with the eligibility verification process and handle the full deployment, migration, and ongoing management of your Microsoft 365 environment.
+To qualify, you need recognised charitable status with the Charity Commission, OSCR or the Charity Commission for Northern Ireland.
+Connection Technologies handles eligibility verification, deployment, migration and ongoing management.

 Cyber Essentials: A Requirement for Grant Applications

-An increasing number of UK grant-making bodies — including many government funding streams — now require applicants to hold Cyber Essentials certification as a condition of funding.
-Since October 2014, this has been mandatory for central government contracts, and the requirement has steadily expanded into the charity sector.
+More UK grant-making bodies now require Cyber Essentials certification as a condition of funding.
+It has been mandatory for central government contracts since 2014 and is expanding rapidly into the charity sector.

 What Does Cyber Essentials Involve?